rjrodger/gubu/README.md

 }

 // DOES NOT WORK!
-let shape = Gubu(...User...)
+let shape = Gubu(User)
 ```

 Sadly TypeScript does not provide runtime type information at
 present&mdash;[it should](https://www.typescriptneedstypes.com/)!

 If you're really keen on being ultra-DRY, and really want to avoid
-duplicating type definition into almost, but not quite, the same shape
+duplicating type definitions into almost, but not quite, the same shape
 definitions, here are your options:

 1. Create an instance of your type, and use that as the shape definition: